Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Detective:

 The Detective is an innocent role that can investigate the deaths of players by asking for their killers in a message.
 The dead player will provide 3 names(2 if it's mm1), one of which is the real killer and the others being decoys.
 If the detective correctly eliminates the other names, they are allowed to kill their killer.
+Any Neutral Killer or Killer Role can lie to the Detective about who killed them.

 ## Revealer: